Shivaji Maharaj attained Punya Tithi on the Chaitra Purnima day.

-February ushers in Shivaji Jayanthi on the 19th of this month.
-It is a day observed by the state Government of Maharashtra to mark the birthday of a boy born about 400 years ago.
+Not long ago, we celebrated Shivaji Jayanthi on February 19th.
+A day observed by the state Government of Maharashtra to mark the birthday of a boy born about 400 years ago.
 A boy, who would grow up to establish the Maratha Empire and become its ruler as Chatrapathi Shivaji.

 Birth Place of Shivaji Maharaj and his cradle